flimflam-austin/hugo-cms-test/site/content/quick_reads/20180514-18-05-14-quick-quotes/index.md

     _key: card-4-99849ea2-f600-47bd-93a0-f8715117b899
   - order: 4
     body: >-
-      > ‘It’s like a burned Cheez-It with syrup.
-But I don’t hate it like I thought I would.’
+      > "It’s like a burned Cheez-It with syrup.
+But I don’t hate it like I thought I would."

       Wife of NY Times Jordan Lebeau, who wrote an article on how casual dining